typestyle/typestyle.github.io/src/docs/advanced.md

 </div>;
 ```

-Note that this name is purely for debugging convinience and has no impact on any of the other logic (e.g. deduping).
+Note that this name is purely for debugging convenience and has no impact on any of the other logic (e.g. deduping).

 ## Multiple instances
 The core `style` function is simply a handle to a single instance of `TypeStyle.style`.